 What is included in lessons learned?
 How the lessons learned are used in the next projects?

 If you have questions about the lessons learned in Project Management, we will cover all of the answers for you in this article.
-If you want to gain a more detailed knowledge about Project Management, you can check out our CAPM training course.
+If you want to gain more detailed knowledge about Project Management, you can check out our CAPM training course.
 This online training will guide you during 35+ Contact Hours and it contains 300+ Lectures about Project Management.
+You can check about the PMP certification which is the most prestigious project management certification around the world.

 Lessons Learned in Project Management: What is included?